 e.
 Buildings in the Existing Parking Lots.
 The development of smaller commercial buildings on out-parcels is strongly encouraged to break up the scale of large parking areas.

 Service Areas.
 Service areas shall be integrated into the overall site plan.
-They shall be designed to meet the functional needs of the facility while minimizing any traffic or visual conflicts, audible noise, or smells.
+They shall be designed to meet the functional needs of the facility while minimizing any traffic or visual conflicts, audible noise, or odors.

 a.
 Locations.
 All facilities for service, including waste collection and storage facilities, off-street loading and unloading areas, loading docks, storage facilities, dumpsters, utility storage, and vehicle service and maintenance areas, shall be located at the side or rear of the principal building.
 Locations that face public roadways or abutting residential properties shall be avoided.
 Overhead doors or other vehicle entrances or exits shall not be located on any façade that faces a public street or residential neighborhood.